Find Affordable College Courses

 Check out the online nursing graduate certificate programs at these schools if you want to attend one of the most popular in Texas.

 Our 2023 rankings named The University of Texas at Arlington the most popular online school in Texas for nursing students working on their graduate certificate.
-UT Arlington is a fairly large public school located in the large city of Arlington.
+UT Arlington is a very large public school located in the large city of Arlington.

 Of the 93 students majoring in nursing at UT Arlington, 11% are male and 89% are female.